 Provides a foundation for understanding the role of vitamins and minerals in human nutrition.
 Emphasis is placed on their roles in human biochemistry and physiology.
 The mechanism of action for each nutrient is examined.
 The course will explore the effects of nutrient deficiency, and identify the best dietary sources for each vitamin and mineral.

 This course provides the student the the opportunity to assess nutritional status using several modern analytical methods.
 The course uses spectrophotometry, HPLC and automated procedures to assess the status of vitamins, lipids, iron, glucose, and insulin.
 The student will learn the mathematical calculations needed for the methods.
 This course enables the student to appreciate how nutrient analysis is designed and implemented in the analytical laboratory.

-Regulation of eukaryotic gene expression by specific nutrients, hormones, and metabolites will be discussed.
-Transcriptional, post-transcriptional, and translational mechanisms of specific nutrients with emphasis in disease development or prevention.
-The information gained will be useful for design of appropriate diets, based on inherited biochemical characteristics.
-This course will enable students to link their knowledge of nutrition with the growing body of knowledge on the human genome and specific hereditary diseases with a nutritional component.
-Students will be required to submit a paper in nutrition and gene expression, on a topic agreed upon by student and instructor.
+Regulation of eukaryotic gene expression by specific nutrients, hormones, and metabolites will be discussed including transcriptional, post-transcriptional, and translational mechanisms with n emphasis on disease development or prevention.
+Application of material will include determining how human dietary requirements are affected by gene variants and inherited biochemical characteristics.
+This course will enable students to link their knowledge of nutrition with the growing discipline of the effects of diet on the human genome and specific hereditary diseases.

 This course provides advanced study in public health and community nutrition.
 Concepts related to cultural competency, public health and nutrition policy, health promotion, and the nutrition care process will be learned through lectures, quest lectures, in-class activities, case studies, and peer-led discussions.
 Students will have the opportunity to practice skills in community and public health nutrition settings such as food pantries and senior nutrition centers.